-All Related Party Transactions entered into by your Company during the Financial Year 2022-23 were on arm's length basis and in the ordinary course of business.
+All Related Party Transactions entered into by your Company during the Financial Year 2023-24 were on arm's length basis and in the ordinary course of business.
 There is no material significant Related Party Transactions entered into by the Company with Promoters, Directors, Key Managerial Personnel or other Designated Persons which may have a potential conflict with the interest of the Company.

 Prior approval of the Audit Committee and the Board of Directors of the Company was obtained for all the Related Party Transactions.
-Accordingly, the disclosure of Related Party Transactions as required under Section 134(3) (h) of the Companies Act, 2013 in Form AOC-2 is not applicable.
-Attention of Shareholders is also drawn to the disclosure of transactions with related parties as set out in Note No.48 of Financial Statements, forming part of the Annual Report.
+Accordingly, the disclosure of Related Party Transactions as required under Section 134(3)(h) of the Companies Act, 2013 in Form AOC-2 is not applicable.
+Attention of Shareholders is also drawn

-23. PARTICULARS OF EMPLOYEES:
+22. PARTICULARS OF EMPLOYEES:

-The prescribed particulars of employees required under Rule 5(1) of the Companies (Appointment and

-Remuneration of Managerial Personnel) Rules, 2014 is attached as "Annexure D" and forms a part of this Report of the Directors.
+The prescribed particulars of employees required under Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is attached as "Annexure D" and forms a part of this Report of the Directors.